Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 ### Local names

 Static functions do not need to have the `mbedtls_` prefix.
-They usually start with the module name (which makes it slightly easier to follow call stacks across modules), but this is not compulsary.
+They usually start with the module name (which makes it slightly easier to follow call stacks across modules), but this is not compulsory.

 Macros defined only in the `library` directory should have the `MBEDTLS_` prefix.
 It's ok to use shorter names if it's convenient, but avoid names without underscores as some embedded platforms define short macro names in their system headers.
 Exception: macros defined in headers used by alternative implementations or PSA drivers (including headers that they include) must start with with `MBEDTLS_` or `PSA_`.